SASECompare

 Is Check Point or Palo Alto Networks better for SASE?

-Based on 121 checks across 12 security topics, Palo Alto Networks leads with more fully supported capabilities.
-Check Point scored 77 YES answers while Palo Alto Networks scored 103.
+Across 16 security topics, Palo Alto Networks leads with more fully supported capabilities.
+Check Point confirmed 94 YES answers (of 138 researched checks) while Palo Alto Networks confirmed 121 (of 142).
 However, the best choice depends on your specific requirements.
 Always evaluate against your deployment model and compliance needs.

 Where does Check Point beat Palo Alto Networks?

-Check Point outperforms Palo Alto Networks in 1 topic: TLS Inspection on Mobile.
+Check Point outperforms Palo Alto Networks in 2 topics: CASB & Shadow IT Discovery, TLS Inspection on Mobile.
 These results are based on publicly documented capabilities.
 Specific findings are available in the detailed comparison tables above.

 Where does Palo Alto Networks beat Check Point?

-Palo Alto Networks outperforms Check Point in 9 topics: AI/ML Traffic Security & Controls, BYOD Coverage, Digital Experience Monitoring, Ease of Deployment, GenAI DLP, Global PoP Coverage & SLA, Threat Prevention, Unified Management & Reporting, ZTNA for Private Apps.
+Palo Alto Networks outperforms Check Point in 11 topics: AI/ML Traffic Security & Controls, BYOD Coverage, Digital Experience Monitoring, Ease of Deployment, Firewall as a Service (FWaaS), GenAI DLP, Global PoP Coverage & SLA, Secure Web Gateway & URL Filtering, Threat Prevention, Unified Management & Reporting, ZTNA for Private Apps.
 These results are based on publicly documented capabilities.
 Specific findings are available in the detailed comparison tables above.

 Which is better for Digital Experience Monitoring: Check Point or Palo Alto Networks?

-For Digital Experience Monitoring, Palo Alto Networks leads with 8 out of 8 capabilities fully supported, compared to 0 for the other.
+For Digital Experience Monitoring, Palo Alto Networks leads with 8 of 8 researched capabilities fully supported, compared to 0 for the other.
 Check the detailed breakdown above for specific findings.

 Which is better for Global PoP Coverage & SLA: Check Point or Palo Alto Networks?

-For Global PoP Coverage & SLA, Palo Alto Networks leads with 6 out of 8 capabilities fully supported, compared to 1 for the other.
+For Global PoP Coverage & SLA, Palo Alto Networks leads with 6 of 8 researched capabilities fully supported, compared to 1 for the other.
 Check the detailed breakdown above for specific findings.

 Which is better for Unified Management & Reporting: Check Point or Palo Alto Networks?

-For Unified Management & Reporting, Palo Alto Networks leads with 10 out of 10 capabilities fully supported, compared to 6 for the other.
+For Unified Management & Reporting, Palo Alto Networks leads with 10 of 10 researched capabilities fully supported, compared to 6 for the other.
 Check the detailed breakdown above for specific findings.

 How is the Check Point vs Palo Alto Networks comparison conducted?